farmotive/kpoof/README.md

 SYNOPSIS
     kpoof [OPTIONS]

   DESCRIPTION
-    kpoof is a quick kubernetes (k8s) utility to port-forward an exposed port of a pod. kpoof prompts for:
+      ${SCRIPT} is a quick kubernetes (k8s) utility to port-forward a pod to localhost (127.0.0.1). ${SCRIPT} prompts for:
         - <NAMESPACE> (defaults to current ns.
 See kubens(1))
         - <POD> (defaults to "1")
-    - <LOCAL_PORT> (defaults to the exposed port of the pod) ENTER to use defaults.
+        - <LOCAL_PORT> (If "-p" or "--port" is envoked, designate an available local port.
+Defaults to the first exposed port of the pod)
+        - <REMOTE_PORT> (If "-p" or "--port" is envoked, select from the list of remote ports to forward.)
+      ENTER to use defaults.

   OPTIONS
       -h, --help
           Show this help message
+      -p, --port
+          Port-forwards to a lone port on the remote host

 SEE ALSO
     kubectx(1), kubens(1), kex(1)